Wiltshire: Wiltshire Council

+Since the 2025 Wiltshire Council election, Wiltshire Council has been governed by a Liberal Democrat minority administration led by Councillor Ian Thorn, supported by independent members.
+This shift ended 25 years of Conservative majority rule, leaving the council with no overall control.
+The Liberal Democrats received a plurality of the vote with 33.9%, followed closely by the Conservatives on 32.1% and Reform UK on 22.2%.

-2024 Swindon Borough Council election
+Swindon Borough Council

-The Conservatives had held a majority in the Swindon Borough Council from 2004 to 2023.
-In the 2023 election, Labour won majority control and its group leader, Jim Robbins, was elected council leader at the annual council meeting on 19 May 2023.
-The 2024 Swindon Borough Council election was held on 2 May 2024.
-Labour increased its majority while the Conservatives lost additional seats.
+Since the 2026 Swindon Borough Council election, Swindon Borough Council has been governed by a Conservative minority administration led by Councillor Gary Sumner.
+This shift ended 3 years of Labour majority rule that was preceded by 19 years of Conservative majority rule.
+In the 2026 Swindon Borough Council election the Conservatives received a plurality of the vote with 29.7%, followed closely by Labour on 28.0% and Reform UK on 26.5%.

 Westminster Parliamentary

 Wiltshire is represented by eight Parliamentary constituencies.
 Seven are entirely within the county, while the South Cotswolds constituency extends into southern parts of Gloucestershire.

 At the 2024 general election, the Conservatives won three seats (East Wiltshire, Salisbury, and South West Wiltshire); Labour two (Swindon North and Swindon South); and the Liberal Democrats three (Chippenham, Melksham and Devizes, and South Cotswolds).

 2016 United Kingdom European Union membership referendum

-In the 2016 United Kingdom European Union membership referendum, the ceremonial county of Wiltshire electorate voted in favour of Brexit, with 53.1% supporting withdrawal from the European Union and 46.9% cent opting to remain a member.
+In the 2016 United Kingdom European Union membership referendum, the electorate of the ceremonial county of Wiltshire voted in favour of Brexit, with 53.1% supporting withdrawal from the European Union and 46.9% opposing withdrawal from the European Union.